 There are no specific laws relating to the transfer of any particular type of commercial real estate, although there are established norms and procedures that are followed.

 The transfer of title is usually effected by the solicitors acting for the transferee and the transferor registering an electronic transfer instrument with Land Information New Zealand, which (in most cases) is instantaneously registered.

 All transfers are registered on the property's record of title and a historical version of the record of title, showing every transfer ever recorded by Land Information New Zealand, can be searched online by the public.

 Title insurance is used only rarely due to the guaranteed title system, which produces title searches instantaneously.
-Land Information New Zealand also issues guaranteed records of title, which allow a purchaser to bring a proceeding in court against the Crown to seek compensation under the Land Transfer Act 2017 if that purchaser suffers loss or damage as a result of an undisclosed interest being registered against the record of title during the 14 days following the issue of the guaranteed title.
+Land Information New Zealand also issues guaranteed records of title, which allow a purchaser to bring a proceeding in court against the Crown to seek compensation under the Land Transfer Act 2017 if that purchaser suffers loss or damage as a result of an undisclosed interest being registered against the record of title during a period of 20 working days following the completion of a real estate transaction.

 Due diligence will usually involve reviewing:

-Purchasers may also undertake on-site inspections and tests, including building and geotechnical reports, seismic assessments, asbestos assessments, methamphetamine drug contamination/toxicology reports, and obtaining valuations.
+Purchasers often also undertake on-site inspections and tests, including building and geotechnical reports, seismic assessments, asbestos assessments, methamphetamine drug contamination/toxicology reports, and obtaining valuations.

 Typical representations and warranties include:

-Generally, aside from the warranties set out in the sale and purchase agreement, 'caveat emptor' applies to most real estate transactions.
-However, there are also certain statutory requirements that vendors cannot contract out of, including:
+Generally, aside from the warranties set out in the sale and purchase agreement, "caveat emptor" applies to most real estate transactions.
+However, there are also certain statutory requirements that vendors cannot contract out of.

 Typically, warranty breaches or misrepresentations only give rise to claims for compensation and equitable set-off, which – if discovered and notified to the vendor pre-settlement – will usually result in a reduction in the amount paid by the purchaser on settlement.
 The suffering party will not be able to cancel the contract as a result of a misrepresentation, unless the misrepresentation relates to an essential term of the agreement or substantially impacts the benefit or burden of the agreement.